secure-systems-lab/code-style-guidelines/c_coding_style.md

 to quickly remove all trailing whitespace from a document.

-Outside of comments and documentation, spaces should never be used for indentation, and the above example is deliberately broken.
+Outside of comments and documentation, spaces should never be used for indentation.
 It's much easier to avoid mixed and incorrect indentation with tabs, as well as to modify or remove indentation levels.

 <a name="long-lines"/></a>
 # 2\) Breaking long lines and strings